DigixGlobal/etc-redemption/guide/GUIDE.md

 Select the type of wallet to use for calling the method, and unlock it.

+If you are using a Ledger Nano, select the "m/44'/60'/0' Ledger (ETH)" HD path

 Click "write" to publish the redemption transaction.

 Transaction Popup Appears